oracle/accelerated-data-science/ads/feature_store/docs/source/feature_store.rst

   # Run the sql query and fetch the results as data-frame
   df = feature_store.sql(sql)

-Create Entity
+Create an Entity
 =============
-You can call the ``create_entity()`` method of the FeatureStore instance to create a ``Entity``.
+Use the ``create_entity()`` method of the ``FeatureStore`` instance to create an ``Entity``.

 .. code-block:: python3

   # Create a feature store entity
   feature_store.create_entity(name="<ENTITY_NAME>")

-Create Transformation
+Create a Transformation
 =====================
-Transformations in a feature store refers to the operations and processes applied to raw data to create, modify or derive new features that can be used as inputs for ML Models.
-These transformations are crucial for improving the quality, relevance and usefulness of features which in turn can enhance the performance of ml models.
+Transformations in a feature store are the operations and processes applied to raw data to create, modify, or derive new features for use as inputs for machine learning models.
+These transformations are necessary for improving the quality, relevance, and usefulness of features that then enhance the performance of models.
 You can call the ``create_transformation()`` method of the FeatureStore instance to create a ``Transformation``.

 .. code-block:: python3